Create a custom connector in Azure Logic Apps

 This topic is part of a tutorial series on creating and using custom connectors in Azure Logic Apps, Microsoft Power Automate, and Microsoft Power Apps.
 Make sure you read the custom connector overview to understand the process.

 In Azure Logic Apps, you must first create the custom connector resource (steps below) before defining the behavior of the connector using an OpenAPI definition or a Postman collection.

 Provide details for registering your connector as described in the table.
-When you're done, choose Pin to dashboard > Create.
+When you're done, choose Review + create.